-‘Westworld’ Season 2, Episode 3: Virtue, Fortune, and Free Will Is Explored
+‘Westworld’ Season 2 Episode 3: Virtue, Fortune, and Free Will Is Explored

 As the plot thickens deliciously in Season 2 of Westworld, fans are scrambling to find out more about the next episode of the sci-fi series.
-In regards to keeping things under wraps, HBO has always been considerably tight-lipped when it comes to Westworld.
+In regard to keeping things under wraps, HBO has always been considerably tight-lipped when it comes to Westworld.
 So, here’s everything we could find out about the upcoming episode.

 The title of Episode 3 of Westworld Season 2 is “Virtu e Fortuna.”
 It is written by Roberto Patino and Ron Fitzgerald.
 Richard J. Lewis directs the episode.